abourget/blog/content/post/its-a-polyglot-world-out-there.md

     go get -v github.com/go-python/gopy

-Let's try it out by writing some code in `ext.go`, in a clean directory:
+Let's try it out by writing some code in `user.go`, in a clean directory:

+    mkdir -p $GOPATH/src/github.com/abourget/polyglot/ext; cd !$

+then in `lib.go`:

 ```
 package ext